 What are Keyword Research Tools?

 The keyword targeted is the most critical factor in driving traffic to any piece of content.
 So, what’s the secret sauce for picking the best keyword for your blog content?
 It’s as easy as it sounds: through keyword research.
 Finding, evaluating, and using the phrases people use to search for information on the internet is called keyword research.
-While doing keyword research for blogs, put yourself in the shoes of your target audience and think about what search query they’ll type into the search engine to find content like yours.
+While doing keyword research for blogging, put yourself in the shoes of your target audience and think about what search query they’ll type into the search engine to find content like yours.

 If done correctly, systematic keyword research can turn your keyword into a blog ambassador.
 You can also get relevant keyword suggestions and ideas to help you compete against similar content through keyword research.
 Don’t worry about hearing it as research; you have umpteen keyword research tools available that would shoulder you in the process.
-An ideal keyword research tool can help you.
+An ideal SEO keyword research tool can help you.

 - Obtain keyword ideas and identify how people are using the search query.